 What I love about tofu is its versatility.
-Whether tofu is pan fried, deep fried, baked, or simmered in a sauce, tofu can be manipulated into a variety of textures and take on any flavors.
+Whether tofu is pan fried, shallow fried, baked, or simmered in a sauce, tofu can be manipulated into a variety of textures and take on any flavors.
 One method of preparing tofu that I don’t think gets enough attention is serving soft or silken tofu as a savory cold dish.

 I first discovered cold tofu dishes when I studied in Nanjing, China 15 years ago.
 Often, restaurants would drizzle a tangy soy sauce mixture over sliced chilled tofu.
 It was the perfect dish to eat on hot and humid days in Nanjing.

 This cold tofu dish is inspired by all those meals I had as a graduate student in China.
-I love eating this chilled so much that I easily eat everything by myself in one sitting!
+I love eating this chilled tofu so much that I easily eat everything by myself in one sitting!

 INGREDIENTS FOR COLD TOFU DISH